 Islamic Arts Museum

 Opened in 1998, the Islamic Arts Museum has the largest collection of Islamic art in Southeast Asia, with more than 9,000 artifacts.
-The collection includes jewelry, Qur?ans, ceramics and incredible miniature models of mosques from around the world, for example the Great Mosque of Mecca, in Saudi Arabia.
+The collection includes jewelry, Quorans, ceramics, and incredible miniature models of mosques from around the world, for example, the Great Mosque of Mecca, in Saudi Arabia.
 The building is a modern construction with Iranian blue tiles covering the entrance columns, which makes it very different from the other Islamic art museum we visited in Doha.
-Inside, 5 domes made by Uzbek craftsman elegantly decorate the interior, including one inverted dome.
+Inside, 5 domes made by Uzbek craftsmen elegantly decorate the interior, including one inverted dome.
 The entrance is 14 MYR and can be bought without problems at the museum.

 Thean Hou Temple

-With a height of more than 450 meters, the Petronas Towers are the symbol of Malaysia?s modernity.
-With 88 floors of concrete, iron and glass and a design inspired in the Muslim architecture, the towers have the biggest two level bridge of the world on the 41st and 42nd floors.
+With a height of more than 450 meters, the Petronas Towers are the symbol of Malaysia’s modernity.
+With 88 floors of concrete, iron, and glass and a design inspired by Muslim architecture, the towers have the biggest two-level bridge in the world on the 41st and 42nd floors.

 For a view of the entire city, it is possible to go up to the observation deck on the 86th floor.
-Tickets can be bought here in advance, and cost 80 MYR.
-It is important to mention that one of the towers is home to Petronas, the national oil and gas company, and the architect is the same of the Canary Warf, in London.
+Tickets can be bought online in advance, and cost 80 MYR.
+It is important to mention that one of the towers is home to Petronas, the national oil and gas company, and the architect is the same as the Canary Warf, in London.

 Suria KLCC and KLCC Park

-On the first six floors of the Petronas Towers is the Suria KLCC, which is one of the popular malls of Kuala Lumpur, with restaurants, bars, movie theater and luxury stores.
+On the first six floors of the Petronas Towers is the Suria KLCC, which is one of the popular malls of Kuala Lumpur, with restaurants, bars, movie theaters, and luxury stores.

-The KLCC Park has walking paths, children playground, public pool and a huge tropical garden, with around 1,900 trees and plants.
+The KLCC Park has walking paths, a children’s playground, a public pool, and a huge tropical garden, with around 1,900 trees and plants.
 It is a nice place for a walk and picnics, and it is there that the Symphony Lake Fountain, a show of light and water at the base of the Petronas Towers, happens every night at 8 pm.